Anjanipatnaik/Anjanipatnaik/README.md

 # Hi there!
 I'm Anjani Patnaik

 ## 🚀 About Me
-I'm a 3rd-year Computer Science student passionate about coding, web development, and problem-solving.
+I'm a final year Computer Science student passionate about coding, web development, and problem-solving.
 Currently, I'm on a journey to become a Software Development Engineer (SDE) and aiming for a decent job.

 ## 💻 Skills & Interests
 - **Programming Languages:** Python, HTML, CSS